DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxLookup/1 Configuration/pageLoadMode.md

 ---
 ---
 ##### shortDescription
-Specifies whether the next page is loaded when a user scrolls the widget to the bottom or when the "next" button is clicked.
+Specifies whether the next page is loaded when a user scrolls the UI component to the bottom or when the "next" button is clicked.

 ---
 #include common-ref-enum with {